What is colorectal cancer?

 If you are experiencing any of these symptoms please consult with your doctor or nurse practitioner.

-In the ColonCancerCheck program, people who don’t have any symptoms of colon or rectal cancer and no family history of colorectal cancer or certain diseases of the colon and rectum (i.e., Crohn’s disease or ulcerative colitis), are considered to be at “average risk.”
-If you fall into this category, starting at age 50, you should have a FOBT every two years.
+In the ColonCancerCheck program, people with no family history of colorectal cancer and no symptoms of colorectal cancer or certain diseases of the colon and rectum (i.e., Crohn’s disease or ulcerative colitis), are considered to be at “average risk.”
+If you fall into this category, starting at age 50, you should have a FIT every two years.
 At 74, talk to your family doctor or nurse practitioner about whether you need to continue.
-Whether you continue to be screened will depend upon several factors.
+Whether you continue to be checked will depend upon several factors.

 To obtain your free FIT kit, talk to your family doctor or nurse practitioner.
 People without a family doctor or nurse practitioner can get a FIT kit by contacting the Cancer Care Ontario Contact Centre at 1-866-662-9233.
 For more information, visit ColonCancerCheck.

 2) Fecal occult blood test (FOBT)* – You may also have heard of or had a different test called a fecal occult blood test (FOBT).
 This is a safe and painless test that checks your stool for tiny drops of blood, which could be caused by colorectal cancer.
 This test can be done in the privacy of your own home.
 An abnormal test result doesn’t mean you have colorectal cancer but means you should have a follow up colonoscopy within eight weeks.
 Consult with your family doctor or nurse practitioner for more information.

 *Note: Cancer Care Ontario has replaced the FOBT with the FIT in the ColonCancerCheck program for people at average risk of getting colorectal cancer.
 The FIT is better than the FOBT at finding colorectal cancer early when it’s easier to treat, and may help prevent cancer by finding abnormal growths, called polyps that could turn into cancer.